-- 1. Copy the System Update zip file to the root of the microSD card. - Copy the zip file to a microSD card using a host computer (see USB Communication for more information), and then installing the microSD card into the device (see Replacing the microSD Card for more information). - Connect the device with a microSD card already installed to the host computer, and copy zip file to the microSD card.
-See USB Communication for more information.
-Disconnect the device from the host computer. - 2.
-Press and hold the Power button until the menu appears. - 3.
+- 1. Copy the System Update zip file to the root of the microSD card. - Copy the ZIP file to a microSD card using a host computer, and then install the microSD card into the device.
+See Getting Started for information on installing the microSD card. - Connect the device with a microSD card already installed to the host computer, copy the ZIP file to the microSD card, and then disconnect the device from the host computer. - 2.
+Press and hold Power until the menu appears. - 3.
 Touch Restart. - 4.
-Press and hold the PTT button until the device vibrates.
-The System Recovery screen appears. - 5.
-Press the Volume Up and Volume Down buttons to navigate to Apply upgrade from SD card. - 6.
-Press the Power button. - Press the Volume Up and Volume Down buttons to navigate to Full OTA Package or Diff OTA Package. - 8.
-Press the Power button. - 9.
-Press the Volume Up and Volume Down buttons to navigate to the System Update file. - 10.
-Press the Power button.
-The System Update installs and then the device returns to the Recovery screen. - 11.
-Press the Power button to reboot the device.
+Press and hold PTT until the device vibrates.

+The System Recovery screen appears.

+- 5. Press Volume Up and Volume Down to navigate to Apply upgrade from SD card. - 6.
+Press Power. - 7.
+Press Volume Up and Volume Down to navigate to the System Update file. - 8.
+Press Power.
+The System Update installs and then the device returns to the Recovery screen. - 9.
+Press Power to reboot the device.